 In my Sales Enablement book exclusive sneak post, I shared why this book is different from other sales enablement books.
 First and foremost, this book was written from a marketer’s perspective and extends beyond sales training and development.
 I encourage marketers to think holistically and show them how they can do that by evaluating various different marketing elements.
 It’s about helping sales connecting the dots.
 In my first post, I also describe the intended audiences and what takeaways you can expect from the book.

 Every company’s sales enablement challenges are different.
 By talking to many marketing managers, sales ops and sales enablement managers, I’ve come to realize that every company “enables” their sales differently.
 There is no one-size-fits-all answer.
 I don’t attempt to boil the ocean and address all the issues.
-In this book, I share examples how some companies deal with the issues.
+In this book, I share examples of how some companies deal with the issues.

 Here is the table of content which may provide a quick insight of my book: